ollietb/vagrantDockerEnv/README.md

 See the [Vagrant docs](https://www.vagrantup.com/docs/index.html) for more stuff you can do.

+## Notes

+### Symlinks

+To get symlinks to work on a Windows host, you'll need to follow these steps:

+- Open Local Security Policy
+- Go to Local Policies -> User Rights Assignment
+- Open the entry "Create symbolic links" and add your user
+- Reboot

+This is necessary because, while Windows supports symlinks, creating them isn't something regular users can do by default (God knows why).

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE)